How To #5: Celebrity Swag Bag Gifting

 The Celebrity Swag Bag

 Many brands covet the honor of being chosen as an Oscar or Sundance worthy talent bag item for the press leveraging ability to say a certain celebrity has been given – or chosen - the brand.
 But how do you get your brand chosen for this star dusted PR opportunity?
 In this blog, Hollywood Branded shares 8 ways to successfully leverage brands for celebrity swag bag gifting that leverage press and provide content takeaways for marketers.

 The Steps For Selection

-Here are 8 tips to successfully create winning swag bag strategy for your brand.
+Below are our 8 tips to successfully create winning swag bag strategy for your brand.
 Also be sure to read our blog: 3 Key Steps To Leveraging Celebrity Gifting

 1. Only Participate In Opportunities Where There Are Takeaways